wdi-atx-11/js-functions/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Identify the differences between defining a function and calling (invoking) a function (casting the spell).
+- identify the differences between defining a function and calling (invoking) a function (casting the spell).
-- Create a simple function that prints a value (for the user/developer to see a result) and a simple function that returns a value (for the rest of the code to use a result).
+- create a simple function that prints a value (for the user/developer to see a result) and a simple function that returns a value (for the rest of the code to use a result).
 Distinguish between the impact of these different results.
-- Draw a model of a function that includes arguments as input, side effects, and return values as output.
+- draw a model of a function that includes arguments as input, side effects, and return values as output.
-- Explain the keyword `this` in the context of different scopes.
+- explain the keyword `this` in the context of different scopes.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- Write their own JavaScript in a `.js` file and link that file to their HTML (with a `<script>` tag).
+- write their own JavaScript in a `.js` file and link that file to their HTML (with a `<script>` tag).
-- Explain the concept *flow of control* and it's role in running a piece of code.
+- explain the concept *flow of control* and it's role in running a piece of code.
-- Demonstrate understanding of string, number, and boolean data types in JavaScript.
+- demonstrate understanding of string, number, and boolean data types in JavaScript.

 # What is a Function?
 A function can be thought of as a program within a larger program.
 They often perform small or repetitive tasks.